-- A collection of non-criminal barricade policies from progressive police agencies around the U.S.
+- A collection of disengagement and non-criminal barricade policies from agencies all over the United States

 Your instructor, Donald Anderson, is an active-duty Lieutenant with the San Francisco Police Department.
 Donald is an experienced law enforcement professional who regularly responds to critical incidents, including barricade subjects, as a Team Leader on the department’s Crisis Negotiation Team.
 Donald has not only studied best practices for responding to non-criminal barricades but is also a real-world practitioner, frequently responding to such incidents.
 He is an experienced trainer who is passionate about helping police officers navigate these challenging incidents and saving lives.